absyro/botstudio-hub/content/docs/bots/creating-bots.md

 {{< /details >}}

 {{< callout context="caution" >}}
-Please note that the manifest file provided here will grant all permissions to your robot.
-Including all these bot scopes and events in your application may result in excessive resource usage and compromise privacy and security.
-We've included all of them in this list for beginners to streamline the process, sparing them from adding each one individually.
-For now, you can retain them, and after creating your robot, you can remove any unnecessary ones later on.
+Please note that these manifest files will grant all permissions to your Slack bot.
+You can develop your robots first and then remove any unnecessary bot scopes later.
 {{< /callout >}}

 - Click on the "Next" button after entering the custom manifest.
 - Review the summary and make sure everything is okay.
 Then click on "Create" to create your application.
 - After your application has been created, you'll be redirected to your app page.
 Click on the "Install to Workspace" button and install this app.
-- In the "Features" group, click on "App Home".
-- Scroll down to the "Show Tabs" section and make sure the "Allow users to send Slash commands and messages from the messages tab" option is checked.
 - In the "Features" group, click on "OAuth & Permissions".
 - Scroll to see a section named "OAuth Tokens for Your Workspace".
 - Copy the "Bot User OAuth Token" and paste it as the "Slack Application Token" in Bot Studio, and create your bot.

+### Setting the webhook address for your Slack bot

 After completing these steps, your robot will be created in Bot Studio.
 Now there are a few other steps to complete: